VisionEval/VisionEval/sources/Getting-Started.md

 do a full build of the system.
 See the file `docs\visioneval\RStudio.pdf` for information on using the Package Sources.

-## Getting Started

-This section should explain:

-1. Where to find the tutorials for each model (docs/models/ModelName/tutorial).
-1. How to run the sample models.
-1. How to duplicate a sample model so you can make local changes.
-1. How to configure alternate scenarios based on your local model copy
-1. How to run alternate scenarios
-1. How to use the simple scenario visualizer
-1. How to summarize performance measures for a single model run
-1. How to summarize performance measures for multiple scenarios
-1. How to export the data from a model run so you can examine it with other tools
-1. How to export data from multiple scenarios

 ## Requirements

 If the above installation steps did not succeed, ensure that you have downloaded the appropriate version of VisionEval to match the version of R that you have installed.

 #### R The current version of VisionEval is built for the latest version of R, 4.0.2.